France gripped by strikes over Macron’s pension reform plan

 “What client in their right mind would employ us on a work site aged 64?” he said.
 The strikes disrupted public transport in the capital, with one metro line closed and others running less frequently than usual, as many overland trains were cancelled throughout France.

-Many parents were looking after their children as some 40 percent of primary school teachers and more than 30 percent in the secondary system walked out, according to official estimates.
-Unions put strike participation much higher, at 70 and 65 percent respectively.
+Many parents were looking after their children as some 40% of primary school teachers and more than 30% in the secondary system walked out, according to official estimates.
+Unions put strike participation much higher, at 70% and 65% respectively.

 Philippe Martinez, head of the hard-left CGT union, told broadcaster Public Senat earlier Thursday the planned pension reform “bundles together everyone´s dissatisfaction” with the government, and that the rare, united front among worker representatives showed “the problem is very serious”.